 The pandemic caused an exponential increase in domestic violence amongst certain CALD communities in Australia

-Domestic violence(DV) raised its ugly head yet again, this time owing to the unlimited lockdowns.
+Domestic violence (DV) raised its ugly head yet again, this time owing to the unlimited lockdowns.
 Vulnerable people were forced to stay or work from home.
 Home may be a safe haven for some, but for others, it is the complete opposite.
-Research conducted by the Australian Institute of Criminology on 15,000 Australian women 3 months into the pandemic was an eye opener.
-The survey stated that a whopping 4.6% of Australian women stated that they suffered DV.
+The research was conducted by the Australian Institute of Criminology.
+They studied 15,000 Australian women 3 months into the pandemic.
+This research was an eye-opener and found out that a whopping 4.6% of Australian women stated that they suffered from DV.
 For many women, the pandemic coincided with the onset or escalation of violence and abuse.

 Conclusion